 This vertical dimension of students’ needs are essentially related to the difference of the Chinese language which students are exposed to, and are expected to learn.
 Although everything is capped as “learning Chinese”, it is really learning different versions of Chinese, like layers of a vertical entity.
 In other words, learning Chinese at different levels is, in its essence, to learn the Chinese language with a gradual change of texture.
 The vocabulary gradually changes from daily objects to more abstract concepts, and the texts change from straightforward questions and answers to more elaborate analyses.
 Without these subtle and gradual changes, students will not achieve meaningful progression.
 For example, if the vocabulary is the major focus of Chinese lessons, students can be stalled at a beginner’s level for a very long time.
 The other extreme is that the changes from one level to the next are too abrupt and big, students will not be able to move on.

-Well designed Chinese textbooks help greatly in presenting different Chinese texts which gradually become more and more complex, defining the areas of study to small chunks, and providing sufficient opportunities for listening and speaking practice.
-This is the reason that MSL Master publishes two series of Chinese textbooks, Mandarin Express series and Chinese Reading and Writing series, which constitute an effective learning path for students to progress steadily from one level to the next.
+Our two series of Chinese textbooks, Mandarin Express series and Chinese Reading and Writing series, work remarkably well to constitute an effective learning path for students to progress steadily from one level to the next.